elvisrexhaa/CourseAppMainnn/README.md

 3) Upon loading, a splashscreen will be shown: "CLICK GET STARTED BUTTON"
 4) After that, a new screen is shown with smooth animations and transitions in between which is the Home View.
 5) Finally enjoy your time exploring the wonders of eduKey (search/enrol in courses) quickly access enrolled course through profile view and more!

+NOTE: **Please make sure to download all mp4 files & courseLottie to prevent any errors from occurring** (YOU MAY HAVE TO CREATE A FOLDER FOR EACH INSIDE XCODE)